LaureBrenot/msnoise_mutations/AVOsmart/readme.md

-# SETUP PYTHON AND MSNOISE
+# Setup Python and MSNoise
 Run setup_for_avosmart.py with the data folder, compile_msnoise_B2.py, msnoise.py, and msnoise_mutations.py all in the same folder.\
 Modify data_location, data_output, start_date and end_date in compile_msnoise_B2.py\
 Run compile_msnoise_B2.py